 And if you've been in a car accident, you know how jarring and frightening it can be.

 Car accidents can cause a variety of injuries that are both physical and emotional injuries.

-Although car accident injuries will vary from person to persona and from one accident to the next, there are some relatively common ones.
+Although car accident injuries will vary from person to person and from one accident to the next, there are some relatively common ones.

-From our experience treating car accident injury victims, we have compiled a list of injuries that we believe to be the most Common Car Accident Injuries in Florida:
+From our experience treating car accident injury victims, we have compiled a list of injuries that we believe to be the most Common Car Accident Injuries.